pjaudiomv/podman-ci-toolkit/README.md

 1. **Dynamic Tag Generation**: Automatically determines the appropriate tag based on the Git reference
 2. **Multi-Architecture Builds**: Builds images for both amd64 and arm64 architectures
 3. **Docker Registry Authentication**: Sets up authentication for Docker Hub
-4. **Kaniko Image Building**: Uses the podman-ci-toolkit to build and push architecture-specific images
+4. **Podman Image Building**: Uses the podman-ci-toolkit to build and push architecture-specific images
 5. **Multi-Architecture Manifest**: Creates and pushes a multi-architecture manifest using manifest-tool

 You can use this workflow as a template for your own projects, adjusting the Dockerfile path, destination registry, and other parameters as needed.